souhaibtouati/fastlane/developer-onboarding.md

 # Developer Onboarding Guide for fastlane

-Welcome to **fastlane** — a modular, safety-compliant RTOS for automotive ECUs.
+Welcome to **fastlane** 🚦 — an adaptive, modular, safety‑compliant RTOS ecosystem for automotive ECUs and other safety‑critical domains.
 This guide will help you set up your development environment, understand the repo structure, and start contributing effectively.

 ---